 We offer three types of half-price concession pricing for UK residents – Arvon 18-25, people who received a grant in 2019 and people in receipt of certain state benefits.

 We will make it clear on that course web page if half-price concessions are available.
 If the course details page does not state late availability pricing is available then concession pricing is not available for that course.
 However, when we have grant funds available you are welcome to apply for a grant for all of courses, except for retreats.

-Late availability concession bookings must be taken over the phone – telephone the centre hosting the course.
+Late availability concession bookings must be taken over the phone – email the centre hosting the course to arrange this.
 The discount is not available via the Arvon website.